ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_2(sunrise_sunset_and_args).md

 Just to give you an example: x + 1 = ?
 I guess you cant give the answer right now. but you can if I tell you that x is 4, and also when I say that x = 67.
 That's what we do with args.
-In our python script we use **self.args["your_arg_name"] :one:** and then we can put those args in our apps.yaml file.
+In our python script we use **self.args["your_arg_name"] :one:** and then we can put those args in our yaml file.
 Note that this is not a function.
 A function would have the variables between () and here you use [].
 Actually that's not really important, but now you know why we don't use ()
-In our cfg file we could then put your_arg_name = Mr. Bean and in another part we could place your_argname = Queen Elisabeth.
+In our yaml file we could then put "your_arg_name: Mr. Bean" and in another part we could place "your_argname: Queen Elisabeth".
 Off course we don't want to automate those people, but I learned that it sometimes helps to think of something weird to remember easy things.
 In our case we could use it to write a small script (like our first app) and use it over and over.